matpalm/bnn/README.md

 # BNN v2

+## ncs_poc branch

+this branch includes whatever needs to be done to get it working on a module that works on the ncs

+* model is (512,512,3) -> (127,127,1)
+** --patch-width-height must be 512
+** --rescale must be 0.25
+* explicit resize of label set to (127,127,1)
+* deconv instead in nearest neighbour and conf
+* no support for --rotate ; needs fixing, too destructive

+## intro

 unet style image translation from image of hive entrance to bitmap of location of center of bees.

 trained in a semi supervised way on a desktop gpu and deployed to run in real time on the hive using